Northeastern Researcher Helps CDC Predict Coronavirus Spread With Mapping Technology

-BOSTON (CBS) — Allesandro Vespugnani points to a computerized map with red dots slowly filling up certain cities.
-The Center for Disease Control’s dire warning about the spread of the coronavirus is partly based on Vespugnani’s work in Boston.
+BOSTON (CBS) — Alessandro Vespignani points to a computerized map with red dots slowly filling up certain cities.
+The Center for Disease Control’s dire warning about the spread of the coronavirus is partly based on Vespignani’s work in Boston.

 “You see that the epidemic is expanding now,” he said, moving his finger from China to Europe.